 The highly experienced Los Angeles brain injury attorneys at The Ryan Law Group advise our clients and prospective clients who have suffered head injuries to consider creating a power of attorney.

 Depending on the severity of your TBI, it will likely be best for someone you trust to take over certain matters while you recover.
 You may choose to grant that trusted person the authority to handle these matters, allowing them to serve as your agent or attorney-in-fact.

 A power of attorney can be general or specific.
 For instance, if you would like this trusted person to handle your legal and financial matters while you recover but do not want or need them to handle your medical care, then you will stipulate that.

-However, like all other states, California has a statute of limitations on traumatic brain injury claims—a deadline in which to file a valid lawsuit.
-Those seeking compensation have 2 years from the date of the incident that caused your injury, so it is crucial to act fast and retain an excellent injury attorney as soon as possible.
+However, like all other states, California has a statute of limitations on traumatic brain injury claims – a deadline in which to file a valid lawsuit.
+Those seeking compensation have two years from the date of the incident that caused your injury, so it is crucial to act fast and retain an excellent traumatic brain injury attorney in Los Angeles as soon as possible.